 First, we practiced stances, and they were almost worse than the warm-ups.
 Heiko dachi, an open stance with feet shoulder-width apart, wasn't so bad.
 Zenkutsu dachi, forward fighting stance, was painful.
 The muscles in my front leg burned as I tried to lean into it properly.
 Shiko dachi, horse stance, was even worse with knees over the feet in a deep squat.
 Neko-ashi dachi, cat stance, made it very difficult to keep my balance.
 For a while we stood in each stance, as deeply as possible, and then we practiced stepping from one stance into the next.

 Then, we moved on to the basics, called kihon waza: fundamental techniques.
 Gedan beri, the low block.
 Age-uke, the rising block.
 Uchi-uke, the middle block.
 Soto-uke, the cross block.
 These were easier, but I couldn't seem to do them right.
 Sensei corrected me several times before we moved onto punches and kicks.
 I felt like the world's biggest dweeb as I jerkily punched the air with my exhausted, drooping arms.
 I hoped Heather wasn't watching me embarrass myself.
 Fortunately, Heather was far too cool to look at me anyway.

 Finally, with fifteen minutes left in the class, we moved to kata.
-Sensei had me step aside as they performed Ten no Kata, which they did in perfect unison.
+Sensei had me step aside as the rest of the class performed Ten no Kata, which they did in perfect unison.
 I thought it was the coolest thing I'd ever seen.
 Class ended and I got my stuff, panting and reeling as I crossed the floor toward the exit.
 Sensei asked me if I was coming back, with a smile.
 I nodded, and told him I would.
 I went outside and slumped into my mom's minivan.

 "Did you like it?" she asked.